-- The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
-For further details regarding the date of "contracted for construction", refer to IACS Procedural Requirement (PR) No.29. - 2.
-Changes introduced in Rev.2 of this UR are to be uniformly applied by IACS Societies on ships contracted for construction on or after 1 January 2007. - 3.
-Changes introduced in Rev.3 of this UR are to be uniformly applied by IACS Societies on ships contracted for construction on or after 1 July 2018.
+- 1. The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
+For further details regarding the date of "contract for construction", refer to TL- PR 29. - 2.
+This requirement is applied on ships contracted for construction on or after 1 July 2018.

-- An operation manual is to be provided for the onboard computer stability software. - The language in which the stability information is displayed and printed out as well as the operation manual is written should shall be the same as used in the ship's approved stability information.
-The society may require a translation into a language considered appropriate. - The onboard computer software for stability calculations is to be ship specific and the results of the calculations are to be only applicable to the ship for which it has been approved. - In case of modifications implying changes in the main data or internal arrangement of the ship, the specific approval of any original stability calculation software is no longer valid.
+- An operation manual is to be provided for the onboard computer stability software. - The language in which the stability information is displayed and printed out as well as the operation manual written shall be the same as used in the ship's approved stability information.
+TL may require a translation into a language considered appropriate. - The onboard computer software for stability calculations is to be ship specific and the results of the calculations are to be only applicable to the ship for which it has been approved. - In case of modifications implying changes in the main data or internal arrangement of the ship, the specific approval of any original stability calculation software is no longer valid.
 The software is to be modified accordingly and reapproved.